DrewJSquared/j2documentation/alloy-controller-code-instructions.md

 int TOTAL_PIXEL_COUNT = 70;
 ```

-Change this if the install has more or fewer fixtures. *As a general rule, better to have this number be too high than too low.* I'm totally fine with this number being roughly accurate and higher than the number of pixels on the strip.
-It doesn't have to be exact.
+Change this if the install has more or fewer fixtures.
+As a general rule, this value can safely be **slightly higher** than the actual number of pixels, but should be in the correct ballpark (within 10-20%).

+Do not set this to an arbitrarily large number.

 ---